Midlands Microcraton

-The Midlands Microcraton is a triangular block of late Neoproterozoic crust of igneous and volcaniclastic origin which underlies the English Midlands.
-Its northern tip is at the southern edge of the English Peak District and its other two corners are in the vicinity of London and Swansea.
-Though its northeastern edge is obscured by Palaeozoic and Mesozoic strata, the northwestern edge of the microcraton is clearly defined by the Welsh Borderland Fault System.
-To the south it is bounded by the Variscan Orogen.
+The Midlands Microcraton is a triangular block of late Neoproterozoic crust of igneous and volcaniclastic origin, which underlies the Midlands region of England.
+Its northern tip is at the southern edge of the Peak District and its other two corners are in the vicinity of London and Swansea.

+Though its north-eastern edge is obscured by Palaeozoic and Mesozoic strata, the north-western edge of the microcraton is clearly defined by the Welsh Borderland Fault System.
+To the south, it is bounded by the Variscan Orogen.